 Those interested in attending either workshop are required to submit applications.
 Selected applicants will attend tuition-free, lodging will be provided and transportation costs reimbursed.

-Held in partnership with the U-M Weiser Center and Warsaw-based FED, this workshop is open to NGO leaders from Poland, Slovakia, Romania, Georgia and Moldova.
-The workshop is designed for NGOs working with refugees from Ukraine.
-Topics of focus include working with refugee communities, resilience, strategic planning in crisis, working with people with PTSD, and digital security.
+Held in partnership with the Weiser Center for Europe and Eurasia and Warsaw-based organization FED, this workshop is open to NGO leaders from Ukraine.
+The workshop is designed for NGOs working with internally displaced people in Ukraine.
+Topics of focus include resilience, conflict resolution, strategic planning in crisis, working with people with PTSD, and digital security.